Ruff9/Documentation/README.md

 # Documentation

 I'm a beginner at programming, so I collect wisdom from masters.
-I created that list to collect important cultural material for the future noobs to come.
-Feel free to add anything important to you.
+All these texts changed something in my vision of the job, and together, they define a culture for the field.

 [Teach yourself programming in ten years](http://norvig.com/21-days.html)